 So, understanding your electronic cigarette and how it works and how it differs from tobacco may help you change certain tobacco cigarette ways and replace them with new electronic cigarette ways that can give you a better experience with your alternative.
 Electronic cigarettes use a battery to generate that heat which will vaporize the e-

-1) Ensure the wick is moist enough as a dry wick cannot vapourize liquid if there is not enough liquid to vapourize.
-(Usually will get a burnt taste and with a little fiddling…can be easily fixed)
+1) Ensure the wick is moist enough as a dry wick (Usually will get a burnt taste) cannot vapourize liquid if there is not enough liquid to vapourize.
+Always allow a ‘new’ coil to soak for the first few minutes as a dry coil WILL burn.

-3) Ensure you replace the disposable clearomizer or replace the atomizing head when they are spent.
+3) Ensure you replace the coil when they are spent. (usually a funky taste or just a burnt taste).
 Its not how long the coil will last which is relevant but rather how long the “good performance” will last.

 4) Gently inhale the vapour in.
 Less is more.
 The vapour is very light and only requires the minimum of inhalation.
 Avoid sucking too hard as this may draw liquid and over moisten the wick and lead to flooding of the wick.
 Over all tho, vaping is an individual thing so whatever suits you and is ‘working’ for you, is the right way.